nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Data should persist after closing the application.
+2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
-3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to analyse data of up to 1000 students without a noticeable sluggishness in performance for typical usage.
 4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+5. Should work without internet connections.
+6. New users can pick up the basic functionalities of Source Control easily.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X.
-* **Private contact detail**: A contact detail that is not meant to be shared with others.
-* **Student**: A student in the database, identified by their name and ID (their NUSNET ID).
+* **Student**: A student in the database, identified by their name and NUSNET ID.
 Each student can be in multiple groups, and can have scores for multiple assessments.
-* **Group**: A group of students, identified by its name.
+* **Group**: A group of students, identified by the group name.
-* **Assessment**: An assessment is identified by its name.
+* **Assessment**: An assessment is identified by the assessment name.
-* **Score**: The score that a student has attained for an assignment.
-Should be between 0 and 100, inclusive.
+* **Score**: The score that a student has attained for an assessment, stored in percentage and can be recorded up to 2 decimal places.
 Each student can only have 1 score per assessment.
+* **Student list**: The list of students displayed on the right panel of Source Control.
+Student list can be filtered to display selected students only.
+* **Flag**: Arguments flags are used to indicate different types of user inputs e.g. `-n` for student name, and `-g` for group.
+More about flags can be found [here](https://ay2122s1-cs2103t-w08-2.github.io/tp/UserGuide.html#glossary).

 --------------------------------------------------------------------------------------------------------------------